HenryZh47/my-slam/README.md

 ## Data Structures

+- Camera: camera class to store camera information and transformation methods
 - Frame: a frame of stereo images
 - Feature: 2D position of a feature on the image
 - MapPoint: 3D position of a map point in the map